 If you’ve visited Lancaster, Penn., you probably remember it as a nice mid-sized city right in the heart of Pennsylvania’s Amish country.
-What you might not know is that 235 years ago today, it became our young country’s third capital city, a position it held only briefly.
+What you might not know is that on this date in 1777, it became our young country’s third capital city, a position it held only briefly.
 Very, very briefly.
 Let’s take a look at how Lancaster became our capital for a single day.

 Get Out of Town